spyoungtech/json-five-rs/README.md

 - [ ] Complete logic for serialization of values (specifically: processing all \[unicode\] escape sequences in strings/identifiers and handling certain float formats like `.0` and `1.`)
 - [ ] Come up with a way to reject invalid unicode escape sequences (e.g., when an escape is used at the start of an identifier)
 - [ ] Validate correctness of the tokenizer (specifically: use of `is_alphabetic` may not comport with the JSON5 spec)
+- [ ] Publish crate
+- [ ] Move documentation from readme to crate documentation
 - [ ] Provide methods for safely editing models (e.g., validate that, when serialized, the model will produce a valid JSON5 document) today.
 This may also let us adjust the visibility of certain attributes.
 - [ ] Benchmarks
 - [ ] Optimize the round-trip tokenizer to avoid processing the input twice